CcCoffee/fluentd-appender-poc/terraform/README.md

 - Built-in google-fluentd on each instance
 - TCP port 24224 for log forwarding (internal access only)
 - Automatic health checks and instance recovery
-- Custom service account with minimal permissions
+- Using default compute service account
 - RHEL 8 base image with SELinux and firewall configuration

 ## Prerequisites